No Contest hits the road in South Africa, chasing empty waves and adventure

 Each zone has its own time of year that really lights up.
 In Cape Town, it’s definitely the summer months that are amazing, if you're looking for offshore, perfect blue water barrels, very similar to Western Australia.
 Obviously, it's a little bit colder, but that's kind of the look and feel that you get.
 And then the winter months in Durban are second to none.
 Personally, I don't wanna be anywhere else in the world when that's happening.
 And bouncing between there and J-Bay is all time.

-Ask anyone who works on the WSL Championship Tour and they'll tell you J-Bay is their favourite stop every year.
+Ask anyone who works on the WSL Championship Tour and they'll tell you J-Bay is their favorite stop every year.
 Why is that?

 It's obvious that the wave is so good, but I think outside of that it's the experience that people get when they come to Africa, and specifically J-Bay.
 There are a lot of locations on tour that people might go to and you’re just on holiday, you’re another tourist visiting a location, but in Africa, a bit like Tahiti, it’s a different sort of feeling, it’s very raw and natural, and surfers are very much that way too and connect with it.